networknt/light-doc/content/contribute/documentation.md

 ### Create Your Fork

 It is best to make changes to the light-doc on your local machine to check for consistent visual styling.
 Make sure you have created a fork of [light-doc](https://github.com/networknt/light-doc) on GitHub and cloned the repository locally on your machine.
-For more information, you can see [GitHub's documentation on "forking"][ghforking] or follow along with [development contribution guide][development].
+For more information, you can see [GitHub's documentation on "forking"][ghforking] or follow along with [developer guide][].

 You can then work on develop branch for your additions.